baramsivaramireddy/cv/README.md

-git in my phone termux # cv
+ # cv
+ this is my first website
+ where i create and learn